-Field Data - shows you all of Zuko’s field level metrics to help you understand user behaviour within the inputs and field of your form.
+Field Data - Shows you all of Zuko’s field level metrics to help you understand visitor behaviour within the inputs and field of your form.
 Think of this as a ‘field’ level summary.

-Session Explorer - Allows you to closely examine individual user journeys through your form for greater understanding of individual laths through your form, This is a ‘session’ level summary.
+Session Explorer - Allows you to closely examine individual visitor journeys through your form for greater understanding of individual paths through your form.
+This is a ‘session’ level summary.